 Italian Hot Chocolate

-• Whole Milk: Full-fat milk is the only way to create the creamy, velvety consistency.
+• Whole Milk: Full-fat milk is what I use to create the creamiest texture, but 2% works too.

-• Sea Salt: Add just a pinch to make all the other flavors more pronounced.
+• Sea Salt: Just a pinch brings out all the chocolatey goodness.

-Two mugs of Italian hot chocolate on a wooden board.
+Two mugs of Italian hot chocolate on a wooden board with squares of chocolate around them.

 How to Make Italian Hot Chocolate